 Empowering parents/guardians through information sessions on relevant topics is also a priority.
 Teachers and other professionals benefit from a variety of Professional Development programs.
 They are invited to attend sessions alongside the Centre’s teaching staff.

-Prior to coming to the Centre, Lori successfully led a system of 12 libraries in Brazoria County and had the privilege of building two libraries for inner city schools in Texas.
-She also worked as a Community Librarian for the Strathcona County Library for several years, strengthening the literacy of the community and acting as an ambassador and technology trainer for clients with print disabilities, allowing for personalized service and greater opportunity for intellectual freedom.
+Prior to coming to the Centre, Lori successfully led a system of 12 libraries and had the privilege of building two libraries for inner city schools in Texas during an international librarianship contract.
+Lori also worked as a Community Librarian for the Strathcona County Library for several years, strengthening the literacy of the community and acting as an ambassador and technology trainer for clients with print disabilities, allowing for greater intellectual freedom.

 Maria Burjour is the Scheduling Coordinator.
-Her major responsibility is to work with teachers and parents/caregivers and clients on all matters related to scheduling.
+Her major responsibility is to work with teachers and parents, caregivers and clients on all matters related to scheduling.